vignif/ros-example/README.md

 ```
 rostopic pub /render_cities std_msgs/Empty "{}"
 ```

-## Outside ROS
-The project also contains:
-- A wrapper class for an SQL database [SQLite3](https://www.sqlite.org/)
-- A JSON parser implemented using a cpp library [json](https://github.com/open-source-parsers/jsoncpp)
-- Interface to a remote API [nominatim](https://nominatim.openstreetmap.org)

 ## How to install
 Given your catkin workspace `~/ros_ws`, clone the current repository in it with: